The honest comparison

 Use webclaw when

-You need predictable per-page pricing without ASP multipliers, want crawling built-in, need MCP for AI agents, or prefer open source with self-hosting.
+You need one shared credit pool instead of stacked ASP multipliers, want crawling built-in, need MCP for AI agents, or prefer open source with self-hosting.

 Use Scrapfly when

-You need strong anti-scraping bypass for specific protected sites, value observability tooling, or need SDKs in PHP or other languages webclaw doesn't support yet.
+You need strong anti-scraping bypass for specific protected sites, or value their observability and debugging dashboard.